 Baby food: Arrowroot powder can be used as a thickening agent in homemade baby food.
 It is gentle on the baby's digestive system and helps to thicken the food to a consistency that is easy for the baby to swallow.

 Arrowroot powder makes a good.....powder.
 It's soft, very fine and super absorbent.
 You can use arrowroot powder as you would baby powder to prevent chafing and rash.
 It makes an excellent alternative to talc which has recently come under much scrutiny over its potential links to cancer.

-Because of it absorbency properties, it also makes a great compound in natural deodorants.
+In Your Deodorant.
+Because of it absorbency properties, arrowroot powder makes a great compound in natural deodorants.
 It has no odor and absorbs sweat incredibly well.
 At Green Theory, we combine the absorbent qualities of arrowroot powder and bentonite clay with 100% natural ingredients and probiotics to keep you dry and smelling great all day long.
 It's fresh pits and peace of mind.